chandrapola/RIDE/CONTRIBUTING.rst

 Notice that all information in the issue tracker is public.
 Do not include any confidential information there.

+How to find different logs in RIDE , that one can add to a RIDE issue?

+Answer:

 Enhancement requests
 ~~~~~~~~~~~~~~~~~~~~